 This article explores the interaction between tea (including infusions) and type 2 diabetes.
 It also looks at different types of tea and infusions, and the best choices for an individual with type 2 diabetes.

 Unsweetened tea or herbal infusions can be a good choice of low-calorie beverage for someone with type 2 diabetes, as the drink does not impact blood sugar levels.
 They can also help

 Additionally, teas and infusions may contain active compounds with some

 There are three major types of diabetes: Type 1, type 2, and gestational diabetes.
-Type 2 diabetes affects the way the body uses insulin and is the most common type of diabetes, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Type 2 diabetes affects the way the body uses insulin and is the most common type of diabetes, according to the

 True tea is made from the leaf of the tea plant, while herbal infusions – also called “tisanes” – are made from any other edible plant, including fruits and herbs.